neijrr/nextcloud_passwords_handbook_ru/Users/Encryption.md

 This would either prevent removing the master passwords or leave some passwords undecryptable.
 If you're sure that you do not have any hidden passwords, you can try the following steps:

-> :warning: This process will delete any hidden items and all settings
+> :exclamation: This process will delete any hidden items and all settings

 1. Make you have no hidden passwords in any app you use or unhide them in that app.
 2. Exit or log out of any client but the Nextcloud app itself